 Step 4 – Slowly mix in the dry ingredients until the dough has a soft, thick texture.

 Step 5 – If using food coloring, divide the dough into an equal portion for each color being used.
 Add a few drops of food coloring to the dough and mix until desired color is reached.

 Step 6 – Flour a work area and roll out the dough.
 Use an egg-shaped cookie cutter to cut out the egg-shaped cookies, then transfer them to a baking sheet covered in parchment paper or silicone baking mats.

 Step 8 – While the cookies cool, prepare the vanilla icing by mixing together the powdered sugar, milk, and vanilla until creamy.

 Step 9 – Add the vanilla frosting to a pastry bag (or a ZipLoc bag) and cut a small hole in the end.
 Pipe the frosting in easter egg patterns over the cooled cookies.

 For the Easter Sugar Cookies

-- Using a stand mixer (or hand mixer + large bowl), cream together sugar and butter on medium-high speed until smooth, about 5-7 minutes.1 1/2 cup granulated sugar, 2/3 cup salted butter
+- Using a stand mixer (or hand mixer + large bowl), cream together sugar and butter on medium-high speed until smooth, about 5-7 minutes.1 1/2 cups granulated sugar, 2/3 cup salted butter

-- Reduce speed to low and add egg, milk, and vanilla, mixing thoroughly until incorporated, about 1-2 minutes.2 egg, 2 tablespoon milk, 1 teaspoon vanilla extract
+- Reduce speed to low and add egg, milk, and vanilla, mixing thoroughly until incorporated, about 1-2 minutes.2 egg, 2 tablespoons milk, 1 teaspoon vanilla extract

 - Keeping speed on low, quickly add dry ingredients to mixer, scooping in about 1/3 to 1/2 cup at a time.
 Stop mixing once dough looks smooth and uniform.
 Be careful not to overmix.